dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 # Android emulator troubleshooting

 This article describes the most common warning messages and issues that occur while configuring and running the Android Emulator.
-In addition, it describes solutions for resolving these errors as well as various troubleshooting tips to help you diagnose emulator problems.
+Also, it describes solutions for resolving these errors and various troubleshooting tips to help you diagnose emulator problems.

 <!--
 ::: zone pivot="windows"